-By now, most Texas schools are back in session, which means plenty of great science teachers have begun educating the next generation of physicians.
+As the school year progresses, plenty of great science teachers are educating the next generation of physicians.

 You can help those outstanding educators become even better teachers by nominating them for the Texas Medical Association’s Ernest and Sarah Butler Awards for Excellence in Science Teaching.